lwjohnst86/nefa-code/doc/manuscript.md

 higher total NEFA concentrations independently predicted lower beta-cell function after 6 years.
-While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for the proportion of these fatty acids and further confirmed by clustering analysis found no predictive ability of these individual NEFA on beta-cell function or dysglycemia.
+While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for these fatty acids as a proportion, an observation that was further confirmed by multivariate cluster techniques, which found no predictive ability of these individual NEFA on beta-cell function or dysglycemia.
 These observations suggest that the absolute size of the total NEFA fraction, rather than its specific composition, likely influences the pathogenesis of diabetes, at least within a